 No way could you mistake any of them for Venice Beach for sure :-) .
 The coastline was clean and offered plenty of space to sun bathe, swim or just chill.
 The water is so clear and reminds me of Malta.
 I totally enjoyed floating and even trying to swim.
 The fact that we were staying so close to Miami Beach was great and we spent a great deal of time in the water.

-Make sure to bring the essentials with you so you don’t end up paying high prices.
+Travel essentials to bring to Miami: Make sure to bring your needed toiletries with you so you don’t end up paying high prices once on ground.

 Lincoln Road Mall: (Things to do in Miami)

 Lincoln Road is a mile long pedestrian only road in the downtown Miami area.
 It has an incredible number of shops, restaurants and galleries.
 It is basically the Miami version of the 3rd street Promenade in Santa Monica, just a lot bigger.
-If you’re a shopper, you will definitely enjoy doing so.
-Federico was happy as there is a Superdry store there as well as Adidas.
+If you’re a shopper, you will definitely enjoy doing so..
 For me, it was more about the people watching and drinking sangria :-).
-I probably wouldn’t have put this on the list, l found it okay, but not impressive.

-As lovers of street art, we found the Wynwood Walls and the whole district very impressive.
-There sure is a lot of talent out there.
+As lovers of street art, we found the Wynwood Walls and the whole district one of the best places to visit in Miami.
+There is a lot of talent to be found out there.
 There are works from over 50 artists from sixteen countries scattered all around the Wynwood Walls area.
-This has extended outside the walls itself, and entire buildings have become works of art.
+The artwork has extended outside the walls itself, and entire buildings have become works of art. make sure you allow yourself several hours to see as much as possible.

 Food in Miami: (What to eat in Miami)